Last Updated on May 23, 2024 by Kirsten Raccuia

 However, I sold it to someone I trusted who turned a million-dollar business into dust.
 While that has nothing to do with moving overseas, that has everything to do with our lifestyle.

-I counted on the monthly buyout money as a good faith cushion to live off until we figured it out here.
-She never paid me, shut the doors, and basically slinked out in the middle of the night owing lots of people money and destroying something that meant so much to me.
+I counted on the monthly buyout money as a good-faith cushion to live off until we figured it out here.
+She never paid me, shut the doors, and basically slinked out in the middle of the night, owing lots of people money and destroying something that meant so much to me.

-Thankfully she didn’t ruin my reputation, but it broke my heart.
+Thankfully, she didn’t ruin my reputation, but it broke my heart.

-Which leads me to another regret.
+This leads me to another regret…

 Moving Abroad Regret #2

 I wish we moved to a country where we could legally work.
-Let me explain…

 But just showing up and getting a job here, especially on a tourist visa, is illegal.

-On our current 10 year visa, working locally is a no-no. We can work part-time online, but we can’t take a job from a Malaysian, and rightfully so.
+On our current 10-year visa, working locally is a no-no. We can work part-time online, but we can’t take a job from a Malaysian, and rightfully so.

-Lesson Learned: Starting over isn’t easy.
+Starting over isn’t easy.
 Do your research and choose a country where working is an option.
 Have a plan B.

 Moving Abroad Regret #3